Most essential layers and how to protect your extremities whilst Hiking

 There is a reason layering is always on-trend during winter.
 It’s the most practical way to dress when it’s icy outside.
 A turtleneck under a sweater, under a jacket or a coat, will keep you warm.
 When it’s pretty cold out, sometimes, even the items in your wardrobe that you always depend on, like your jeans or your velvet pants no longer cut it.

-When it comes to outdoors, always keep in mind that there are three primary layers.
+When it comes to hillwalking and hiking in the great outdoors, always keep in mind that there are three primary layers.

 Most important layers: